itsjoesullivan/Backbone.socket/readme.md

 #Backbone.socket
 Persist backbone models over websockets.
-Includes an in-memory datastore, an interface for MongoDB (through Mongoose), and generalized tests on both client- and server- side.
+Includes an in-memory datastore, an interface for MongoDB (through Mongoose), and generalized tests on both client- and server- side to help you roll your own.

 ###Dependencies
 Assumes you're running socket.io on a node.js server.